zhanglabtools/CAMUS/README.md

 ## Installation

+CAMUS is know uploaded as a Pypi package.
 You can install CAMUS via:
 ```
 pip install scCAMUS==1.0.1
 ```